 Then, of course, there are all of the lessons, PowerPoints, and other things needed in the daily life of a teacher that I edited in my 15+ years in the formal and informal education worlds.

 Currently, I am a part of two educational projects.
 I am one of the copyeditors for Rosh Review‘s medical test prep questions, and I love how much they emphasize quality and consistency!
+(Plus, they are big supporters of women.)
 I am also working on both writing and editing activities to go along with a high school chemistry textbook.
 (Of course I am not editing my own writing… they are also the consummate professionals!)

 One of the proposals I was most excited to write won me a spot listed in a magazine as their copyeditor!
 The images in these magazines are amazing, and it indulges my marine science background.